evarring/ansible_role_pve_deploy_lxc/README.md

 - Proxmox VE api token
 - LXC template - feel free to choose the lxc container image from <https://images.linuxcontainers.org/> and make sure you get the cloud one as it has cloud-init package installed.
-  You can use the download tag and pve_lxc_deploy_dl_template variable to automate it.
+  You can use the download tag and pve_deploy_lxc_dl_template variable to automate it.
 - proxmoxer python package
 - community.proxmox collection